-Supply chain strategic planning and modeling for decision-support
+Supply chain planning and modeling for decision-support: approaches and techniques

 Февраль 16, 2023 Anastasiya Malinovskaya

-Supply chain strategic planning and modeling for decision-support
+Supply chain planning and modeling for decision-support: approaches and techniques

 Contents: